fmalina/revisions-blocl/help/deposit.md

 If your landlord lives in the same property as you the landlord will store the deposit until you leave.

-If you don’t have a live-in landlord your deposit should be protected by a tenancy deposit scheme please read below.
+If you don't have a live-in landlord your deposit should be protected by a tenancy deposit scheme please read below.

 Deposit legislation